 The Mayo Clinic organizes their profile using multiple playlists which are organized by subject or category, allowing users to easily find a specific video.

 Pro-tip: If you plan on producing lots of videos on various subjects, creating playlists is essential in order to create a successful YouTube channel and a large viewer base.
 To create videos introducing yourself, your brand and practice to create a YouTube presence, have a go with this stunning template from InVideo.
-To boost conversions rate using YouTube, check out this helpful guide.

 To understand how you can leverage YouTube strategically to build connections with your audience, have a look at Cigna’s YouTube channel.